Workplace Burnout Support: When High-Functioning Burnout Sits at the Desk Next to You

 AXA’s 2023 Mind Health Study likewise found that 48% of UK employees describe themselves as emotionally exhausted even while “functioning well.”

 Research by Employee Benefits shows that fewer than 1 in 10 eligible employees use their organisation’s Employee Assistance Programme each year.
-Common reasons include confidentiality worries, lack of continuity with the same counsellor, and the feeling that formal services are for “bigger problems” than their own.
+Common concerns include confidentiality, having to retell personal experiences to different people, and uncertainty about whether support is really intended for someone who is still technically “coping.”

 Where a workplace counsellor fits in

-A 2018 study in the British Journal of Guidance & Counselling found that workplace counselling significantly reduced anxiety, stress, and depression, with improvements still present three months later.
+A 2018 study in the British Journal of Guidance & Counselling found that workplace counselling significantly reduced anxiety, stress, and depression, with positive effects still evident three months later.

 Why this matters to the whole business

-Deloitte UK’s 2020 Mental Health and Employers report found that poor mental health costs employers £45 billion per year, with more than half of that cost down to presenteeism, not absence.
+Deloitte UK’s 2020 Mental Health and Employers report found that work-related mental ill-health costs employers £45 billion per year, with more than half of that cost down to presenteeism, not absence.

 A conversation worth having

-You can read more on my Employee Counselling Page.
+You can also read more about my Employee Counselling approach.

 Further Reading for Leaders and HR Teams